RBC Heritage Golf Tournament 2026: Complete Guide to Hilton Head’s Signature PGA Event

-The RBC Heritage is one of the PGA Tour’s most beloved and tradition-rich events played at Harbour Town Golf Links in Hilton Head Island, Southern Carolina, USA.
-This event is known for its unique atmosphere, scenic layout, and classic golf requests, the Heritage has grown to a Signature Event from a regional favorite on a PGA Tour schedule by drawing top-ranked players from around the world.
-The tournament takes place the week after The Masters, offering players a competitive and financial challenge early in the season.
+The RBC Heritage is one of the PGA Tour’s most beloved and tradition-rich events played at Harbour Town Golf Links in Hilton Head Island, South Carolina, USA.
+This event is known for its unique atmosphere, scenic layout, and classic golf requirements, the Heritage has grown to a Signature Event from a regional favorite on a PGA Tour schedule by drawing top-ranked players from around the world.
+The tournament takes place the week after The Masters, and with a $20 million purse on the line, it offers both a competitive and financial challenge that few players want to miss.

 Harbour Town is a Par 71 layout for narrow fairways, strategic challenge, and small greens that reward accuracy over distance.
-The event features a 72 hole stroke format, and operates a no cut field of 72 players, signifying that every player will win the prize money.
+The event features a 72 hole stroke format, and operates a no cut field of 70-72 players, meaning that every player will win the prize money.

 RBC Heritage Schedule & Dates